leelyang/Fat_Tumor_Classifier/README.md

 # Fat_Tumor_Classifier
-Using SVM and CNN to build a classifier which can determine the margin of Tumor based on Raman Spectroscopy data
+Using SVM and CNN to build a classifier which can determine the margin of Tumor based on Raman Spectroscopy data.
+If you are interested in the whole program.
+You can check the poster to get the outline

 ### 1. Data
 The data come from Raman spectroscopy which have already been preprocessed such as baseline correction, scatter correction and noise removal.
 Here, I used fluorescence corrected data.
 If you are interested in the data, please email me.